wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 ## Next Steps

-Take a look at our [Client SDK documentation](https://developer.nexmo.com/client-sdk/overview).
-There’s more information on the methods used to create the Agent Dashboard along with Tutorials, Guides, and more.
+Please have a look at our [Client SDK documentation](https://developer.nexmo.com/client-sdk/overview).
+There’s more information on the methods used to create the Agent Dashboard, along with Tutorials, Guides, and more.
 Ran into any issues with the demo application?
 Looking to add new functionality?
 Any questions, comments, and/or feedback, please let us know in our [Community Slack Channel](https://developer.nexmo.com/slack)